alunodoisgte/prep/overview/README.md

 > Concepts: Digital Recess, Netiquette, Social Skills, Minecraft,
 > Agar.io, Class Progress Review

+> 🍎 Digital recess is omitted from 60-minute classes and many on-site
+> school programs where there is ample opportunity for *real* recess.

 ![minecraft](/assets/minecraft1.gif)

 *Digital Recess* is a term we came up with after watching students